2026 NEWS

 2023 NEWS

-JUNE: Art theft movie part of the DocEdge film festival.
+Art theft movie part of the DocEdge film festival.

 Looking to learn more about the motivations of an art theft?
 The DocEdge Film Festival is showing The Thief Collector (2022) on 3 June 2023 at 7pm at The Capitol, Auckland, or 17 June 2023 at 10.30am (The Roxy Cinema, Wellington).
 Go along if you can.
 Tickets can be found here.

-APRIL: Waterfront sculpture targetted … again.
+Waterfront sculpture targeted … again.

 In April we read the terrible news that a Len Lye sculpture Water Whirler worth $300,000 on Wellington’s waterfront had been attacked by four people, all caught on CCTV.
 In 2018, the artwork had been targetted by another person “bored out of his brain” (his words, not our’s) who was later caught, fined $1000 and 150 hours of community service.
 We hope the latest vandals are found soon.

-JAN: Royal Honour for one of our Trustees!
+Royal Honour for one of our Trustees!

 We congratulate Penny Jackson (MNZM) on being recognised for her service to art crime research and visual arts in the New Years Honours List.
 As Chair of our Trust, Penny has worked tirelessly to advocate to bring awareness of the dark side of the art world alive and kicking in Aotearoa New Zealand.
 She writes passionately about aspects of NZ art crime.
 Read more about her here and here.